Frijol/orienteering-immersion/3_GPS_Points.md

 I have my imported waypoints superimposed on a Runkeeper template of the trails, for reference.

-## Turning waypoints into map features
+## Turn waypoints into map features

 Because these waypoints were imported directly (rather than as a template), you can directly convert them into features on the map.